Amphisbaenia: Evolution

 The fully limbed Slavoia darevskii from the Late Cretaceous (Campanian) of Mongolia may represent an early relative of amphisbaenians.
 The oldest known modern amphisbaenians include members of Rhineuridae and the extinct family Oligodontosauridae from the Paleocene of North America.
 Modern amphisbaenians likely originated in North America, before dispersing to South America, Africa and Europe via rafting during the Paleogene.

 The phylogenetic placement of Amphisbaenia and other limbless clades is historically complex, and musculoskeletal variability within the clade itself has led to much evolutionary confusion.
 Although many amphisbaenians are limbless, limb retention and developed pelvic structures do exist throughout the clade.
 The family Bipedidae exhibit fully developed forelimbs, Blanidae and Trogonophidae retain several pectoral girdle elements, and Rhineuridae display a minimal pelvic structure.
-The wide-spread variability of these characters has led to long-held evolutionary disputes about the development of limblessness within the clade.
+The widespread variability of these characters has led to long-held evolutionary disputes about the development of limblessness within the clade.

 The discovery of a particular Lacertibaenian fossil, Cryptolacerta hassiaca, in Hesse, Germany was a significant finding that provided evidence for a hypothesized amphisbaenian phylogeny.
 Through parsimony and Baysian analysis, modern Amphisbaenia was proposed as sister taxon to Cryptolacerta, supported by 19 shared characters.
 In 2016, however, these findings were reevaluated and evidence was reported which supported a specimen of Slavoia darevskii as being most closely related to Amphisbaenia.
 Through reexamination of morphology with a light microscope and CT scanning, research found that Slavoia displayed two uniquely amphisbaenian characters: (1) the vomer underlapped the palatine and (2) the pterygoid quadrate ramus was small in size and wrapped around the posteromedial surface of the quadrate.
 Neither of these were characters shared by Cryptolacerta.

 The morphological and molecular study and published evaluation of legless origins in amphisbaenia continue to be evolutionarily contested, and scientific classification will continue to shift with additional evidence and scientific reevaluation.